 A rectocele is a type of pelvic organ prolapse in which the rectum pushes against and causes a bulge in the back wall of the vagina.
 Rectoceles are commonly caused by a difficult delivery, a previous surgery, or pelvic floor weakness.
 They can cause lower back pain and pain during sex.

 A rectocele repair involves the surgical reconstruction of the posterior vaginal wall to restore the rectum to its proper position and tighten the stretched vaginal tissue.
 The surgeon pulls the tissue together, providing the pelvic organs with support and preventing another prolapse.

 A cystocele is another type of pelvic organ prolapse which involves the bladder pushing against the front wall of the vagina.
 Cystoceles can often cause painful sex and urinary problems.
 It is not uncommon for a woman to suffer a cystocele following a vaginal birth.

 Repairing a cystocele involves making an incision in the vaginal wall and pulling the loosened tissue together.
 This will lend enough support to your pelvic floor to lift the bladder to its original position in the pelvis and prevent a recurrence of prolapse.

 How is a Surgical Vaginal Rejuvenation Performed?

 Vaginal rejuvenation is performed under general anesthesia, meaning you will be asleep during the surgery.
-Depending on the type of surgery, the procedure may take anywhere from 30 minutes to a couple hours.
-If your surgery includes the repair of a pelvic organ prolapse, you may need to stay in the hospital for 1-2 days.
+Depending on the type of surgery, the procedure may take anywhere from 30 minutes to a couple of hours.
+If your surgery includes the repair of pelvic organ prolapse, you may need to stay in the hospital for 1-2 days.